“Two souls dwell, alas, in my breast’ (Faust I)

 ‘Your body is a temple of the Holy Spirit who is in you.’

-The reason is obvious: if they were to recognise that this perfect self is in every human being, they would lose their monopoly on being authorised to access God and lose their social power in one fell swoop.
-Therefore, for them Jesus must be the only Son of God (sole) in the sense of, for example, ‘the only survivor’.
+The reason is obvious: if they were to recognise that this perfect self is in every human being, they would lose their monopoly on being the authorised representative for access to God and lose most of their social power in one fell swoop.
+Therefore, for them Jesus should be the only Son of God(sole; quant.).
 Of course, it is then annoying for them: ‘You are all gods.’
-(John 10:34) Their invention of making the only one out of his uniqueness (exceptional), as with Buddha, Krishna, Mohammed, Moses or Lao Tse, distracts from the fact that every person is unique, but an outstanding special case is therefore not unique.
-In this way, they want to successfully distract from the divine potential in every human being, no matter how barricaded it may be in a completely empathy-free murderer, for example.
-The absurd invention of the one and only, in contrast to the great prophets of all other religions, still attempts to prevent the individual from turning inwards when determining their own identity.
-It wants to direct attention outwards to the person, i.e. away from the guidance of one’s own inner voice and also away from the statement: ‘He who is in you is greater than he who is in the world!’
-(1 John 4:4 ).
-(1 John 4:4), as Paul clearly states.
-That is why it is so important for them to heed Jesus‘ admonitions on the subject of “Know thyself”, such as ’You are all gods!”
-(Ps.
-82:6; Isa.
-41:23; John 10:34) ‘and will do even greater things than I’ (John 14:12).
+(John 10:34) Their interpretation of his uniqueness(exceptional; qual.) as the only one, as with Buddha, Krishna, Mohammed, Moses or Lao Tse, distracts from the fact that every human being is unique, but that an outstanding special case is therefore not unique.
+In this way, they successfully distract from the divine potential in every human being, no matter how barricaded it may be in a completely empathy-free murderer, for example.
+The interpretation of the One and Only in contrast to the great prophets of all other religions is intended to divert attention away from spiritual enlightenment through other wisdom teachings as well as from situational guidance through one’s own intuition.
+However, Johanna shows that this is what matters; she makes it clear that the path to spiritual enlightenment is individual and, as in her case, works without a church or priesthood:

 The anger of Scottish Presbyterians towards the Quakers can be seen in the following outburst: ‘Cursed be all they that say any man hath a light sufficient to lead to Christ’ (Paul Held: The Quaker George Fox.
 Ch.
 10)